paulelliott/fabrication/README.markdown

 `gem 'fabrication'`

-Now you can define fabricators in any of the following locations.
+Now you can define fabricators in either `spec/fabricators/*.rb` or `test/fabricators/*.rb`.

-* `spec/fabricators.rb`
-* `spec/fabricators/*.rb`

-* `test/fabricators.rb`
-* `test/fabricators/*.rb`

 They are automatically loaded, so no additional requires are necessary.

 ### Rails 3 Generators ###

-They are really easy to configure!
-Just add this to your `config/application.rb`:
+In your `config/application.rb` add this if you are using rspec

     config.generators do |g|
       g.test_framework      :rspec, :fixture => true
+      g.fixture_replacement :fabrication
+    end

+And this if you are using test/unit:

+    config.generators do |g|
-      g.fixture_replacement :fabrication, :dir => "spec/fabricators"
+      g.fixture_replacement :fabrication, :dir => "test/fabricators"
+    end

+Once it is setup, a fabricator will be generated when you generate a model.

+    rails generate model widget

+Will produce:

+    spec/fabricators/widget_fabricator.rb

+    Fabricator(:widget) do
     end

 ### Cucumber Steps ###